sulu/sulu-docs/reference/content-types/text_editor.rst

       - Set the max height for autogrow '0' is  infinitely
     * - enterMode
       - string P/BR/DIV
-      - Set what happens on enter allowed P or BR
+      - Set what happens on enter allowed P, BR or DIV
     * - pasteFromWord
       - boolean
       - Adds a button to paste content from word to the text editor.
 If you add